michael-cheney1/Kali-DevOps-Build/README.md

 ### **Custom Scripts & Configurations**

-* **ctf.sh** - Included is a custom script I wrote specifically for playing CTFs.
+* **ctf** - Included is a custom script I wrote specifically for playing CTFs.
 It starts Tmux, then configures a basic layout including separate tabs for Enumeration, Exploits, Metasploit, Shells & Services.
 This script also sets the variables `$ip` (The remote host) & `$lhost` (The tun0 or ppp0 ip address) .
   * **Enumeration** - nmap / gobuster / autorecon scans.
   * **Exploitation** - For running custom exploit scripts or attempting manual exploitation.
   * **Metasploit** -  The metasploit tab runs the msfconsole command however it sets RHOST / RHOSTS / LHOST at a global level so these options usually are pre-configured in all modules.